-Chemistry is everywhere – medicines, the environment and new super materials are just three examples.
-Increasingly, a knowledge of chemical principles is becoming vital to understand and improve the world we live in.
-A level Chemistry offers great flexibility, enabling you to take the examinations on each aspect of the course as you go along.
-At HCS, it is taught in small groups, offering much more individual attention than would otherwise be possible.
-You will regularly receive individual feedback from your teachers.
+Chemistry is everywhere – medicines, the environment and new smart materials are just three examples.
+Increasingly, an understanding of chemical principles is becoming vital to explain and improve the world we live in.
 Our aim is to make you a confident citizen of a technological world, to enable you to recognise the usefulness of the scientific method and for you to be prepared for further study.
-In addition, and most importantly, we want you to enjoy Chemistry!
+In addition, and most importantly, we want you to enjoy chemistry!

 The Chemistry department offers you all the tools you will need to understand Chemistry.
 A Level Chemistry is taught in small groups, providing each student with individual attention; students will regularly receive individual feedback from teachers and will be provided with all the help and support they may need.
 Students will study Chemistry in a range of different contexts, conveying the excitement of contemporary chemistry.
 Ideas are introduced in a spiral way with topics introduced in an early part of the course reinforced later.
 There is a particular emphasis on an investigational and problem–solving approach to practical work.

 Students will study the OCR Chemistry B (Salters) syllabus: